openswoole/ext-openswoole/.github/ISSUE.md

 (gdb)f 0
 ```

 If there is no function call stack information, it may be that the compiler has removed the debug information.
-Please manually modify the `Makefile` file in the swoole source directory and modify CFLAGS to
+Please manually modify the `Makefile` file in the openswoole source directory and modify CFLAGS to

 ```shell
 CFLAGS = -Wall -pthread -g -O0